 High Scholars Dual Enrollment Frequently Asked Questions

-- What year should my student take these courses?
+- When should my student take these courses?

 - Can we just take one of the High Scholars subjects?